🚿 Bathroom Humidity Exhaust Fan

 Use The Winter Mode Option (Optional)

-This is where you can add another set of settings for the winter months (colder months).
-The settings are the same as above but you will need to select the months you would like to apply the winter mode settings to.
-I have enabled this option.
+This option allows you to add another set of settings specifically for the winter months (colder months).
+The settings are the same as above, but you’ll need to select the months you want to apply the winter mode settings to.
+I’ve enabled this option for my setup.

 Humidity Derivative Sensor By-pass

-This will allow you to By-pass the humidity derivative sensor and make your fan function as normal.
-The entity cannot be included in the “Fan Switch” and or “Fan Speed - Off Switch Option” selection.
+This will enable you to bypass the humidity derivative sensor and operate your fan as usual.
+Please note that the entity cannot be included in the ‘Fan Switch’, ‘Fan Speed - Low Speed Switch’, or ‘Fan Speed - Off Switch Option’ selections.
 Please see our FAQ on how to set this up without having a physical switch.

 Use The Fan Speed Options

-This is if you have a fan with multiple speeds.
-You can choose the options you would like to use.
+This applies if you have a fan with multiple speeds.
+You can choose the options you’d like to use.

 Fan Speed - Low Speed Time Delay

-This is an additional time delay to run the fan on low speed before turning the fan OFF.
-You must select the option to use low speed fan in “The Fan Speed Options” and you must enter in your low fan speed in the “Input - Fan Speed - Low Speed Switch” for this to work.
+This is an additional time delay to run the fan on low speed before turning it off.
+To use this feature, you must select the option to use the low-speed fan in ‘The Fan Speed Options,’ and you must enter your low fan speed in the 'Input - Fan Speed - Low Speed Switch.

 Manual Fan Switch Option

-This allows you to add a switch to turn the fan ON and OFF manually and still allows the automation to be triggered, taking control of your fan.
-This is useful in removing any unwanted fumes from deodorant, hairspray, toilet etc. The auto off time delay in option 2 makes sure you never forget to turn the fan OFF.
+This feature enables you to add a switch for manual control of the fan, allowing you to turn it on and off manually while still allowing the automation to take control when needed.
+This is particularly useful for removing any unwanted fumes from deodorant, hairspray, or the toilet.
+The auto-off time delay in option 2 ensures that you never forget to turn the fan off.

 The switch can be: